google-marketing-solutions/dreamboard/README.md

 # Disclaimer AI Use

-This solution uses AI to edit or generate assets for your ads.
-Due to certain regulatory requirements we will soon add a visible AI label to disclose the use of AI to edit or generate these assets.
+Note: This solution uses AI to edit or generate assets for your ads.
+Whether your content requires labeling depends on the nature of your assets, where your ads serve, and specific legal obligations that apply to you.
+In some circumstances Google may automatically apply a label.
+Please consult with your legal team to determine if/when a label is required for your ads.
+You can add labels in Google’s Ads products using the AI label setting.
 [Learn more] (https://blog.google/products/ads-commerce/google-ads-ai-transparency-labels) about Google’s efforts to expand AI transparency in Ads.

 # Disclaimer